dip powder nails tutorial

 Even after soaking you may need to enlist the help of some sort of scraper, but do be careful that you do not damage your nails.

-We are at the end of my dip powder nails tutorial.
-In short, I hope you feel that you can do this manicure at home.
-You will notice that my nail did not come out perfect.
 Dip nails definitely take some practice and getting used to, so do not feel discouraged.
 The end product looks nice and lasts longer than regular nail polish.
 The formula also hardens and adds strength to your natural nails.
-Be sure to include photos in the comments if you try this tutorial.
+What is your favorite type of at-home manicure?
 Until next time, continue to let your true beauty shine.
-What is your favorite type of at-home manicure?

 Discover More Nail Tutorials: